The International Society for Metal Music Studies

 Dr. Lewis Kennedy (Treasurer & Membership Officer)

-Dr Lewis Kennedy is a musicologist who works as Curriculum Manager on the BA (Hons) Music (Popular) programme at Leeds Conservatoire.
+Lewis is a musicologist who works as Curriculum Manager on the BA (Hons) Music (Popular) programme at Leeds Conservatoire.
 His work on metal includes a PhD on conceptualising genre in metal and hardcore music (University of Hull, 2018) and co-editing the ‘Metal and Musicology’ special issue of Metal Music Studies with M. Selim Yavuz (2019).
 Lewis has published on the lyrics of Babymetal (2021), NWOAHM and notions of heritage-making in metal/hardcore historiography (2021), and has a chapter on the Hull metal/hardcore scene in a forthcoming volume.

 Dr. Steven Gamble (Webmaster)